MoneyForest/tflint-ruleset-aws/README.md

 1. Create a new file in `rules/` directory
 2. Implement the `tflint.Rule` interface
 3. Register the rule in `main.go`
+4. Create documentation in `docs/rules/<rule_name>.md`
-4. Update README with rule documentation
+5. Update README rules table with link to documentation

 ## License